DayoungLim/topic-classification-publications/ReadMe.md

 The rest of the steps can be ran by using following command format:
 ```
-python 2.0-clean-abstract.py
+python 1.1-stratify-works.py
 ```

 _Note: In step 3, for the first time running do not modify anything and run the code.
 This runs OpenAI Embeddings and the embeddings will be saved in a .csv file.
 For second or more runs, please comment out the OpenAI Embedding part (e.g. line 12-33 in 3-openai-xgboost-title.py) and uncomment the lines that read the saved embeddings (e.g. line 35-37 in 3-opani-xgboost-title.py) in order to avoid unnecessary cost._

-_Not intermediate output files are included in the repository_
+_Intermediate output files, like .csv and .db files, are included in the repository due to size limitation._

 ## Acknowledgement
 I would like to give special thanks to Professor Diomidis Spinellis and Professor Georgios Gousios for the guidance throughout the project.